pycontribs/pyversion/README.rst

 Installation
 ------------
-Download and install using `pip install pyversion`
+Download and install using `pip install pyversion3`

 CLI
 ---